 Part of the Cegid Omnichannel retailing vision is to provide a seamless shopping experience across channels (web, store, mobile) and our in-store technologies are an essential part of bringing the brand experience together.
 We demonstrate a number of Omnichannel scenarios including Click and Collect, Mobile POS, Shopper Identification and much more.

 What are the most promising retail technology innovations in the market at the moment?

 The biggest innovation is the already in the pocket of the customer – the smartphone!
 Today’s connected customer uses a wide range of different technologies throughout the purchase path.
 We must understand how this increased connectivity impacts the retailer and the ways we can best serve the customers’ needs.
 We must ensure that at each touch point we are giving the customer the correct information on the correct channel and device.

 The mobile device is being used to compare prices, get discounts, present loyalty cards and finally to pay.
 The challenge for retailers is to use this to their advantage to offer rewards and enhance the relationship with the brand.

 Social networks are an ideal way to get interest, capture information and engage with influencers.
 Burberry is a perfect example of this marketing strategy used effectively to target over 3 billion consumers worldwide.

 Contactless technology is a rapidly moving field and offers lots of opportunities for retailers to interact with customers on the move.
-Estimote beacon for example is a fascinating development that will recognise visitors to a shop and their location in store.
+The Estimote beacon, for example, is a fascinating development that will recognise visitors to a shop and their location in-store.
 Tailored messages can then be sent to the customer based on the items they are browsing.
-Customers can check out online via the app and the goods are delivered direct to their home.
+Customers can check out online via the app and the goods are delivered directly to their home.
 It’s all about avoiding friction and facilitating commerce.

 Customers want personalised interactions with their brands, “an on demand service”.
 IT developments must support retailers to make this augmented service possible but also ensure operations are streamlined.